OFFLINE-GmbH/oc-mall-plugin/docs/guide/usage/currencies.md

 # Currencies

-> [!DANGER] Work in Progress
-> We are currently revising our documentation and the page you are currently looking at has not yet
-> been completed.
-Thus, the information here may therefore be incomplete or out of date.

 Currencies can be managed via `Backend settings > Mall: General > Currencies`.
 They are used for all pricing information in the plugin.